 |Schedule of Classes released||10/6/2014||2/20/2015||3/9/2015|

-- 1st period - departments can add, change, and delete any section using RNR.U.SCHEDULE.
+- First period: Departments can add, change and delete any section using RNR.U.SCHEDULE.

-- 2nd period - departments lose the ability to add, change, and delete in RNR.U.SCHEDULE (except for departments that own the classroom space involved in the addition, change or deletion).
-During the second period, departments may request additions, changes and deletions of sections by emailing the request to Frank Chang (email@example.com) and cc'ing Fern Iwata (firstname.lastname@example.org).
+- Second period: Departments lose the ability to add, change and delete in RNR.U.SCHEDULE (unless the department owns the respective classroom space).
+During the second period, departments may request additions, changes and deletions of sections by emailing the request to Frank Chang and CC'ing Fern Iwata.

-- 3rd period - takes place after the school’s dean has reviewed and approved the Schedule of Classes.
-Departments make requests using the Kuali section scheduling eDoc.
+- Third period: After the school’s dean has reviewed and approved the Schedule of Classes, departments make requests using the Kuali section scheduling eDoc.

-- Each USC department has a Scheduling Coordinator.
-Please view the list of Scheduling Coordinators at USC to find near-by help.
+- Each USC department has a scheduling coordinator.
+Please view the list of Scheduling Coordinators at USC to find another coordinator nearby.

-- For SIS-access-related questions, coordinators can contact Student Information System User Coordination Group (SIS UCG) at (213) 740-5337.
+- For questions about SIS access, contact the Student Information System User Coordination Group (SIS UCG) at (213) 740-5337.

-- For questions regarding data entered in SIS and the Schedule of Classes, coordinators can contact Frank Chang (email@example.com) at (213) 740-5306.
+- For questions about data entered in SIS and the Schedule of Classes, contact Frank Chang at (213) 740-5306.

-- For questions regarding classrooms, coordinators can visit the Classroom Scheduling website.
+- For questions regarding classrooms, visit the Classroom Scheduling page.

 How can I find out what my department offered in semesters past?

-The Schedule of Classes (www.usc.edu/soc) contains course information for the current and for the last two terms.
-There is also an archive for course offerings up to spring 2007.
+The Schedule of Classes contains course information for the current and last two terms.
+There is also an archive of course offerings up to spring 2007.

 How can I find out what sections have been scheduled for my department for the next term?

 In SIS, enter RNR.R.SECT.SUMM to request the report.
-This report will only print in a SIS printer.
-The report will be delivered to your office within 1 business day of your request.
-If you need the report immediately, please contact Frank Chang (firstname.lastname@example.org).
+This report will print on a SIS printer only.
+The report will be delivered to your office within one business day of your request.
+If you need the report immediately, please contact Frank Chang.

-If you are a scheduling coordinator in The College, you have access to your sections only during the data entry period (see the Timeline chart for exact dates).
+If you are a scheduling coordinator in Dornsife College, you have access to your sections only during the data entry period (see the Timeline chart for exact dates).

-If you do not work in The College, your department is locked out of RNR.U.SCHEDULE for sections that have a Classroom Scheduling-owned room assigned.
-If you need to add, change, or cancel a section for an on-line course or for a course that meets in a facility that your department owns, you can do so on SIS.
+If you do not work in Dornsife College, your department is locked out of RNR.U.SCHEDULE for sections assigned a room owned by Classroom Scheduling.
+If you need to add, change or cancel a section for an online course or a course that meets in a facility that your department owns, you can do so on SIS.